MEGS$^{2}$: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning: Appendix

 \subsection{Experimental Details}

 \textbf{Implementation Details}\quad Our experiments are conducted on a single NVIDIA RTX 3090 GPU (24GB).
 For a fair comparison, we adopt the same hyperparameters and optimizer used by vanilla 3DGS \citep{kerbl3Dgaussians} on all datasets.
+In terms of the hyperparameters for our unified soft pruning framework, we conduct the memory-constrained optimization for a total of 10,000 iterations, applied at an interval of 50 iterations.
+We set the penalty parameter $\delta$ to 0.0005.
+For the post-processing procedure defined in Section \ref{sec:postprocessing}, we set the sharpness threshold to 1 to prune spherical lobes with negligible contribution.
 Regarding the training strategy, we employ the same densification, pruning, and fine-tuning procedures as GaussianSpa, conducting densification training, sparse training, and fine-tuning for the same number of steps.
-To ensure the accuracy of our VRAM measurements, we reproduce 3DGS, GaussianSpa \citep{zhang2025gaussianspa}, EAGLES \citep{girish2024eaglesefficientaccelerated3d}, CompactGaussian \citep{lee2024c3dgs}, MesonGS \citep{xie2024mesongsposttrainingcompression3d}, and Reduced3DGS \citep{papantonakisReduced3DGS} for direct VRAM measurement.
+To ensure the accuracy of our VRAM measurements, we reproduce 3DGS, GaussianSpa \citep{zhang2025gaussianspa}, EAGLES \citep{girish2024eaglesefficientaccelerated3d}, CompactGaussian \citep{lee2024c3dgs}, LightGaussian \citep{fan2024lightgaussianunbounded3dgaussian}, LocoGS \citep{shin2025localityawaregaussiancompressionfast}, MesonGS \citep{xie2024mesongsposttrainingcompression3d}, and Reduced3DGS \citep{papantonakisReduced3DGS} for direct VRAM measurement.
 For other pruning-based methods, we utilize both the rendering quality metrics and primitive counts reported in the GaussianSpa paper.
 We then estimate their corresponding VRAM consumption based on our own VRAM measurements for 3DGS and GaussianSpa.
 EAGLES cannot be trained on a single NVIDIA RTX 3090 GPU with 24GB on some scenes in Mip-NeRF360, so we do not report VRAM consumption.
+For fairness, MesonGS uses the version that continues fine-tuning after compression, and LocoGS utilizes point clouds from COLMAP for initialization to maintain consistency with other methods.

 \textbf{Evaluation Details}\quad For rendering performance, we report the peak signal-to-noise ratio (PSNR), structural similarity (SSIM), and learned perceptual image patch similarity(LPIPS).
 For VRAM consumption, we report both static VRAM overhead and rendering VRAM overhead.
 The former refers to the VRAM required to load all 3DGS primitives into the renderer and dequantize or decode them into a ready-to-render state.
 This is not necessarily equal to the file size, as some methods might represent Gaussian attributes in a more compact or lower-precision data format but still require restoring them to full, 32-bit precision Gaussian attributes before rendering.
 The latter denotes the peak VRAM usage during the rendering process, which is typically larger than the static VRAM due to the introduction of intermediate variables (e.g., projected 2D Gaussian attributes, key-value tables for tile-based rendering) during rendering.
 We measure this value across all test viewpoints and report the average.
 To exclude the overhead introduced by the framework itself and the impact of memory fragmentation, we note that the memory allocation and management of the official 3DGS implementation's renderer are almost entirely handled by PyTorch.
 Therefore, all VRAM-related metrics are reported using the values provided by the PyTorch framework.